Skip to main content

 • Vessel names are not required to be unique

-• Information is entered into the AIS transponder by a technician and occasionally this can be done incorrectly.
+• Information is entered into the AIS transponder by a technician may be incorrect due to mistakes, intentional spoofing, or message corruption

-The following provides answers to problems some users encounter when searching for a vessel.
+The following provides answers to problems some users may come across when searching for a vessel.

-Why does a vessel have an incorrect MMSI and/or call sign or appear as a duplicate with a different MMSI and/or call sign?
+Why does a vessel have an incorrect MMSI and/or call sign or appear more than once with different MMSIs and/or call signs?

 If a vessel reflags it might require a change in MMSI and call sign to comply with the new flags MMSI and call sign requirements.